 Each manufacturer has their own gi sizing system, which does not correlate to any other sizing system.
 Try before you buy.
 Most instructors have extra gi sitting around, so this isn’t an issue, but if you insist on getting your own from a website or catalog, check their return policy or caveat emptor.

 Gi sleeves and pant legs arrive extremely long, since manufacturers err on the side of caution and assume that everyone is gangly.
-You will most likely need to hem the sleeves and pants to help meet the following criteria for a properly fitted gi:
+You will most likely need to hem the sleeves and pants to meet the criteria for a properly fitted gi:

 - The sleeve cuffs must be above the wrist, but below the elbow.

 - The leg cuffs must be above the ankle, but below the knee.

 - The ends of the belt must hang down to the bottom of the jacket.

 Women may have some difficulty finding a properly fitting gi, because they are unisex clothes -- and by unisex, we mean men’s.
 As such, there are no darts (i.e., triangular patches which account for bust sizes), and they assume the wearer's hips and waist are of equal size.
 Women should also note that the left side of the jacket goes over the right.

 Please comply with the following additional uniform rules and regulations:

 - Once you have been issued a gi, you are not permitted to train without one.

 - No one (except children waiting for their ride) should wear their gi in public.